hector-hs3/st-dominic/README.md

 - Files and Folders were restructured for better organization
 - Aliasing was configured in `tsconfig.json` following [THIS](https://create-react-app.dev/docs/importing-a-component/#absolute-imports)
 - SASS was configured using [THIS](https://create-react-app.dev/docs/adding-a-sass-stylesheet)
+- Deployment to Github Pages achieved by following [THIS](https://create-react-app.dev/docs/deployment/#github-pages)
+  - We had to ignore Step 1 and use `"homepage": "."` instead of the full URL.

 ---